SJ23 Tech Tip F10, (Updated 2022-07-02)

 on top of the stem

-plate using 1/8" thick flat
+plate using two 1/8" thick flat

-bar (shown at left) or a 2" long
+bars (shown at left) or a 2" long

 eye to jaw toggle (shroud extender).
 The top of either extension could fit inside the 3/8"